 Does it make sense to use passkeys in business environments?

-Yes, especially in organizations using Microsoft 365, SaaS applications, remote access and identity controls aimed at reducing account compromise and improving user experience.
-Their value increases when they are integrated into a broader identity and access strategy.
+Yes, especially in organizations using cloud productivity suites, SaaS applications and remote access where the goal is to reduce account compromise and improve user experience.
+Their value increases when they are integrated into a broader identity and access strategy alongside Conditional Access, phishing-resistant MFA and managed-device policies.